oaktoncsclub/oaktoncsclub.github.io/members/README.md

   - Those are the files to your site!
   - Your site is now live at https://oakcsclub.win/members/<your username>
   - Remember to replace <your username> with... your username!

+## I want to start over!
+Make a pull request to delete all the files in your directory (/members/<github username>), and then boom, you're reset.

 ## Rules:
   - Be a decent person